Medical quality centers on improving individual provider practices.

 - Reducing Unnecessary Variation in Care – Sepsis QI Project

-The aim of this project is to improve outcomes through standardization of recognition and management of sepsis at all Island Health facilities.
+The aim of this project is to improve outcomes through standardization of early recognition and management of sepsis at all Island Health facilities.

 A review of order sets and clinical care pathways identified variation in the processes for recognition and management of sepsis.
 This variation in processes, combined with variation in practice confirms an opportunity for standardization of practice and improvement of outcomes.
-Emergency and in-patient working groups are active and electronic support tools are being developed.

 Emergency Department, Medicine, Infection Management and Adult ICU Quality Councils are leading this work.